trami28/Social_Distance_Detector/README.md

 # **Social Distance Detector**
-This project has been done for the GRIP(Gradual Rotational Internship Program) conducted by the Spasrk Foundation
+#This project has been done for the GRIP(Gradual Rotational Internship Program) conducted by the Spasrk Foundation for  (#July2021 Batch)